hajicj/MUSCIMarker/doc/source/index.rst

 What now?
 ---------

-Once you install MUSCIMarker, go through the Tutorial_.
+Once you install MUSCIMarker, go through the :ref:`tutorial`.
 It will teach you how to use MUSCIMarker, and introduce the most important concepts.